gumaerc-testorg/21g.225-spring-2016/content/pages/syllabus/_index.md

 Oxford University Press. _New Oxford American Dictionary_.
 3rd ed.
 Oxford University Press, 2010.
 ISBN: 9780195392883.

-A published formal, academic article, or model paper, reporting on research from a respected English language, refereed academic journal in your field, or from [_Nature_](http://www.nature.com/nature/index.html).
+A published formal, academic article, or model paper, reporting on research from a respected English language, refereed academic journal in your field, or from {{% resource_link "2a340c33-009d-467d-8fd2-17eb4c30545b" "_Nature_" %}}.
 The article _must_ include an abstract, subheadings, figures, tables and references.
 The article may not be a letter or conference proceedings.
 Bring one copy to the instructor; have another copy with you in every 21G.225 / 6 class.

 For more of the course readings, please see the table in the {{% resource_link f67e416f-77de-7ab7-6baf-2273d4824ae4 "Readings" %}} section.